Vietnam

 Green incentives are financial benefits to encourage projects and investments that reduce environmental harm.
 They include environmental cash grants for such projects and tax incentives that reduce tax liabilities to stimulate investments that mitigate environmental impact.

-Apart from the tax incentives, in-scope projects shall be granted with other incentive schemes, such as: land related benefits, e.g. priority in the allocation of land, reduction of land rental; preferential financial schemes; exemption and reduction of environmental protection taxes and fees; subsidies to environmental-friendly products and services.
+As well as the above, in-scope projects may be granted with other incentives, such as: land related benefits, e.g. priority in the allocation of land, reduction of land rental; lower interest rates; exemption and reduction of environmental protection taxes and fees; subsidies to environmental-friendly products and services.